muano30/muano/_posts/2021-04-16- Things that i have learned about regex.md

 6: [ ] (square brackets) if we want to match bag, big and bug, we can create a regex /b[aiu]g/.

-7: ^  match beginning of sequence
+7: ^  match beginning of sequence.

-8: +  match one or more repetitions
+8: +  match one or more repetitions.

-9: *  search zero or more repetitions
+9: *  search zero or more repetitions.

-10: ?  zero or one repetitions
+10: ?  zero or one repetitions.

-11: $  search end of sequence
+11: $  search end of sequence.

 # Conclusion.